 The requirement of freedom from conflicting interests that applies to all employees, officers and directors of the Company extends also to situations involving their close relatives.
 This will normally include spouse, parents, children, and brothers and sisters.
 The Chief Executive Officer of Goldfield has the ultimate authority and responsibility to determine what remedial steps should be taken in situations involving an actual or potential conflict of interest.

-15) Any employee, officer or director who discovers an event of a questionable, fraudulent or illegal nature which is, or may be, in violation of the foregoing policies is to immediately report such event to the Chairman of the Audit Committee, Mr. David P. Bicks, 1540 Broadway, New York, NY 10036-4086.
+15) Any employee, officer or director who discovers an event of a questionable, fraudulent or illegal nature which is, or may be, in violation of the foregoing policies is to immediately report such event to Mr. David P. Bicks, member of the Board of Directors, 1540 Broadway, New York, NY 10036-4086.
 Retribution against any employee for such reporting is prohibited and will not be tolerated.

 16) Violation of the foregoing policies will result in appropriate, case specific, discipline which may include demotion or discharge.
 The Company shall not delegate substantial discretionary authority to any individual who, in the good faith judgment of the Company, has shown a propensity to engage in illegal activities.